sainikhith/sainikhith.github.io/_posts/2024-01-08-Predicting-Customer-Loyalty-With-ML.md

 <br>
 # Modelling Overview

-We will build a model that looks to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.
+We built a model that aimed to accurately predict the “loyalty_score” metric for those customers that *were* able to be tagged, based upon the customer metrics listed above, so that we could test the accuracy of its predictions.

-If that can be achieved, we can use this model to predict the customer loyalty score for the customers who were unable to be tagged by the agency.
+If a good level of accuracy could be achieved, we could move forward with confidence and use this model to predict the customer loyalty score for the customers who *were unable* to be tagged by the agency.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+As we were predicting a numeric output, we tested three popular *regression modeling* approaches, namely:

 * Linear Regression
 * Decision Tree